 Jesus made a way for us to connect with His Father—our Father—24/7, by loving us so much that He laid down His life even unto death for us.

-So my question then becomes, “why do I continually feel like the cross of Jesus was not enough for me to understand that I am now seated with Him in Heavenly places?”
+So my question then becomes, “why did I continually feel like the cross of Jesus was not enough for me to understand that I was seated with Him in Heavenly places?”
 Why were there constant accusations in my head that said, “You need to do better, try harder, be more… Christian?”
 Those accusations did nothing but expose the fact that I didn’t fully comprehend what Jesus accomplished for me on the cross.
-I might still not be able to fathom everything that Jesus accomplished on the cross, because the word Sozo encompasses so very much, but these days I know that I don’t need to do better, try harder, or be more Christian: I just simply need to accept the gift that was given to me and abide in it.
+I might still not be able to fathom everything that Jesus accomplished on the cross because the word Sozo encompasses so very much, but these days I know that I don’t need to do better, try harder, or be more Christian: I just simply need to accept the gift that was given to me and abide in it.
 Abide in Him.

 Sometimes I feel that, while Father God loves people, He hates what they do to each other under the guise of “Christianity”.
 Hmm… for the sake of heading where I am headed here with this thought thread, let’s just change the word “Christianity” to the phrase “Followers of Jesus”, because I feel that there is way too much history and muscle memory around the word “Christianity.”